hmcts/design-system/app/views/patterns/perform-an-action/README.md

 You shouldn't use the page heading with actions if you:

 - need to help users perform the same action across several sub sections.
 In this case use the identity bar.
 - users are performing actions against a component within the page.
-For example, there are multiple batches/rounds of questions on the questions page on JUI.
-In this case buttons should be placed in close proximity to the batch to which they relate.
+See below for an example of this for asking questions.

 ## Buttons within the body